bigtreetech/docs/docs/Panda_RGB_Controller.md

 - ⑤ Hotspot IP: Default Hotspot IP is "192.168.254.1."
 If your router's IP range is "192.168.254.xxx," an IP conflict will prevent the device from binding to the printer.
 Change the Panda_RGB_Controller hotspot IP to a different range.

-- ⑥ Confirm Button: Clicking this will restart the device.
-After the restart, you can connect to the AP hotspot.([How to connect to the AP hotspot](#ap-connect))
+- ⑥ Confirm Button: Clicking this will restart the device, after which you can connect to its AP hotspot. ([How to connect to the AP hotspot](#ap-connect))

 ### Settings Page